dreamstax/kai-docs/src/content/docs/guides/getting_started.md

 ---
 title: Getting Started
 description: A Kai quickstart.
+sidebar:
+  order: 0
 ---
 ## Requirements
 - Go >= 1.20
 - Docker

 ## Installation
-When starting from scratch i.e. you don't have a kubernetes cluster running the quickest way to get up and running with Kai is to clone the repo and run the quickstart using make.
+When starting from scratch (you don't have a kubernetes cluster) the quickest way to get up and running with Kai is to clone the repo and run the quickstart using make.
 This will create a cluster using [kind](https://sigs.k8s.io/kind), build and deploy the controller, and deploy an example pipeline.

+Clone the repo and run the quickstart.
 ```bash
 git clone https://github.com/dreamstax/kai && cd kai
 make quickstart